Prevent Mobile Ad Fraud

 Marketers can use the reports to take action with their partner networks and resolve any discrepancies.
 The Fraud Console reports focus only on fraudulent activity within the apps associated with the Kochava account.
 Enable the Global Fraud Blacklist for real-time fraud abatement against an aggregated list of all known fraudulent entities.

-Fraudsters can infiltrate all aspects of an ad campaign, including sending fake installs.
-It can be difficult to identify fraudulent installs without digging into campaign data, and even then relies on the fraudster making a mistake.
-The SDK Install Authentication tool circumvents this issue by validating that an install is actually sent from the SDK, rather than waiting for the fraudster to make a mistake.
-By using this tool, any fraudulent installs sent are immediately detected by the Kochava system.
+Fraudsters attempt to infiltrate all aspects of an ad campaign, including using SDK spoofing to try and send fake installs, purchases and other activity as if it’s being sent from the real app.
+It can be difficult to identify SDK spoofing without digging into campaign data, and even then relies on the fraudster making a mistake.
+SDK Install and Event Authentication, by Kochava circumvents this issue by validating that all traffic is actually sent from the SDK, rather than waiting for the fraudster to make a mistake.
+By using this tool, any spoofed installs and events are immediately detected by the Kochava system.

-Marketers have two options in how to use Install Authentication:
+Marketers have two options in how to use SDK Install and Event Authentication:

-- Strict: drops all unverifiable installs, regardless of SDK version
+- Strict: drops all unverifiable traffic, regardless of SDK version

-Dropped installs are never recorded so they are not attributed; you won’t have to worry about paying for fabricated installs.
+Dropped installs and events are never recorded or attributed to paid media.
+This means you won’t have to worry about paying for fabricated conversions.

 Activate the Global Fraud Blacklist